Their season, their legacy, their reign atop the NBA was all at stake, and the Miami Heat responded to all of that in a manner befitting champions.

 Not even close.

 More than a few people didn't stick around to see the East title formally presented.
-After all, it's an all-or-nothing season for the Heat — and this trophy isn't the one that will satisfy the Heat.
+After all, it's an all-or-nothing season for the Heat -- and this trophy isn't the one that will satisfy them.

-Ray Allen added 10 points for Miami, which won its 78th game of the season, matching the 11th-best, single-season total in NBA history.
+Ray Allen added 10 points for Miami, which earned its 78th victory of the season, matching the 11th-best, single-season total in NBA history.

 Roy Hibbert scored 18 points for the Pacers, who got 14 from David West, 13 from George Hill and 10 from Lance Stephenson.
 All-Star Paul George was held to seven points on 2-for-9 shooting and fouled out early in the fourth quarter.